agathis-project/salix-arctica/README.md

 !!!! signal name migration: **to follow Agathis Trunk Standard**:
-ENn shall change into GEn and TRG shall change into SEn.
+ENn shall change into GEn and TRIG shall change into SEn.

 - The branch control interface is mastered by uC in Stand-By state and by uP in Active State.